okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 }
 ```

-Add an `ApplicationRunning` bean to the `DemoApplication.java` class and use it to add some default data to the database.
+Add an `ApplicationRunner` bean to the `DemoApplication.java` class and use it to add some default data to the database.

 ```java
 package com.okta.developer.demo;